 Without net neutrality ISPs will have enormous incentives to keep regular customers hostage until they pay up higher fees to access the Internet; that is to say: pay a higher fee or suffer.

-If a pay-to-play Internet becomes reality, most of us will left behind while the money-cow moves to the more expensive plans and packages offered by ISPs.
-ISPs will start to favour them and neglect the rest of us who might not be able to afford the new fees.
-So, inadvertently it shifts the ISPs away from net neutrality into a discriminating Internet.
+If a pay-to-play Internet becomes reality, most of us will be left behind while the money-cow moves to the more expensive plans and packages offered by ISPs.
+ISPs will start to

 ISPs will find ways to make contents unreachable for all of us.
-Small companies will not be able reach their targeted customers and users will not be able to reach the content providers UNLESS everyone pays up larger and larger fees.
+Small companies will not be able to reach their targeted customers and users will not be able to reach the content providers UNLESS everyone pays up larger and larger fees.
 This is the natural evolution of this proposed pay-to-play plan.
 ISPs already started to do so with Netflix.
-They make unusable for the Netflix users so in turn they would pressure Netflix to pay higher fees to make the content available again.
-This is an arm-race.
-It will only reach an equilibrium at a much higher price than what it is today, and it will never come down.
-It will only go up.
-Then companies like Netflix will be forces to dump the extra fees on its users.
-This is a complete lose-lose for everyone except ISPs.
+They make unusable for the Netflix users so

 This is particularly dangerous because then ISPs will become those who can easily kill competition, start-ups, and small companies by imposing extra fees to the extent that these companies become unprofitable.
 The society will be the ultimate victim who will have to pay the price.

 The world is not the same with the Internet in it.
 Access to the Internet is like access to electricity, water, and gas.
 The Internet is not a luxury.
 The Internet is